MatAtBread/nodent/README.md

 If you are using nodent as part of a toolchain with another compiler, you can output the ES5 or ES6 AST is ESTree format:

 	nodent.js --ast myNodentedFile.js

+...or read an AST from another tool

+	nodent.js --fromast --out estree.json // Read the JSON file as an ESTree AST, and output the nodented JS code

-To generate a source-map from the command line, precede the output option (if you're using one) with `--sourcemap`.
-Note: the order of the command line options is significant.
+To generate a source-map in the output, use `--sourcemap`.

 	nodent.js --sourcemap --out myNodentedFile.js

 The testing options `--parseast` and `--minast` output the source as parsed into the AST, before transformation and the minimal AST (without position information) respectively.
-The option `--pretty` outputs the source formatted by nodent before any syntax transformation.
+The option `--pretty` outputs the source formatted by nodent before any syntax transformation (same as `--parseast --out`.
+You can read the Javascript or JSON from stdin (i.e. piped) by omitting or replcaing the filename with '-'.

 Use within your Node scripts
 ============================